Learning from Multiple Datasets with Heterogeneous and Partial Labels for Universal Lesion Detection in CT: Conclusion

 \section{Conclusion}

-In this paper, we studied two key problems in annotation-efficient deep learning: learning with multiple heterogeneous datasets and learning with partial labels, for the purpose of improved universal lesion detection.
-We proposed lesion ensemble (LENS) to jointly learn from multiple datasets with feature sharing and proposal fusion.
+In this paper, we studied two key problems in annotation-efficient deep learning: learning with multiple heterogeneous datasets and learning with partial labels, for the lesion detection task.
+We proposed lesion ensemble (LENS) to jointly learn from multiple datasets and integrate their knowledge through feature sharing and proposal fusion.
 Strategies are designed to mine missing annotations from partially-labeled datasets by exploiting clinical prior knowledge and cross-dataset knowledge transfer.
 Our framework provides a powerful means to exploit multi-source, heterogeneously and imperfectly labeled data, significantly pushing forward the performance of universal lesion detection.

+In the proposed LENS detector, we pool the proposals from all dataset experts to enhance the sensitivity for universal lesion detection.
+However, multiple dataset experts may also generate false positives (FPs), as shown in Fig.~6 (d)(e).
+Currently, we use another false positive reduction classifier to reduce FPs.
+It may be better if we can include a gating head in LENS to differentiate the specialties of the dataset experts.
+For example, if the proposal is a small lung nodule, the gating head should know that the detection score from the LUNA head is more reliable.
+In this way, the predictions from multiple experts can be combined more intelligently.